eirvine94/tb_fc_engineering_manuscript/README.md

-Repository Overview

-This repository contains all the code, data, and supplementary materials for our manuscript titled "Fc-engineered Antibodies Promote Neutrophil-dependent Control of Mycobacterium tuberculosis".
+This repository contains the code for our manuscript titled "Fc-engineered antibodies promote neutrophil-dependent control of Mycobacterium tuberculosis".